WHEATON SPRINGS 2023

 10 a.m. to 4 p.m., rain or shine!

 Celebrate the start of WheatonArts’ creative season with this free kick-off event highlighting our many daily offerings and hands-on programming!
 Explore thought-provoking exhibits in the Museum of American Glass and Down Jersey Folklife Center, showcasing glass collections and the complexities and values of traditional arts through modern-day times.
-Experience various artist demonstrations throughout the campus, including glassmaking, pottery, paper art, broom-making, large-scale murals, and more.
-Discover a series of hands-on projects to create, including pine-needle basket making, coffee filter butterflies, and glass-fused magnets in the Education Studio.
-Enjoy a bite to eat from food vendors and listen to live music by the Ceremonial Brass Band and soft jazz with Gil Thompson & Chris Angelino.
+Experience various artist demonstrations throughout the campus, including glassmaking, pottery, flameworking, and more.
+Discover a series of free hands-on projects to create across campus, and discounted glass-fused projects in the Education Studio.
+Enjoy a bite to eat from food vendors.

 Wheaton Springs offers every visitor the chance to explore, experience, and create across a campus that inspires and heals the senses.
 Admission to all WheatonArts exhibits and artist studio demonstrations are FREE and open to the public, part of “Family Days!
 Presented by PNC Arts Alive!”